department-of-veterans-affairs/va.gov-team/platform/engineering/design-docs/2022-06-07-mobile-v2-appointments-index.md

 ### Frontend: Switch to V2 Appointments Index

-Older versions of the mobile client will continue to work after the switch to V2 because we'll create backend data adapters to maintain the schema.
-However, this is not an ideal approach moving forward.
+Older versions of the mobile client will continue to work after the switch to VAOS V2 because we'll create backend data adapters to maintain the schema.
+However, this data modification is creating confusion and making the feature difficult to understand and to communicate about.
+The web back end passes the data from the upstream service to the web front end without significant modification.
+The mobile back end accepts the data from the upstream service, modifies it to fit a different schema, and sends it in that schema to the front end.
+This makes it significantly more difficult for the mobile front end team to make the app appear and behave exactly like the web front end.

+This ticket will require changing the front end to consume the new V2 mobile appointments endpoint and making any other changes necessary to accommodate the new schema.

+## Schemas

+### V0 Schema

+### V2 Schema

 ## Release Plan

 The mobile team will need to coordinate closely with the VAOS team to coordinate the switch to V2.
-The switch can be handled via a feature flag.
+The mobile team switch can be handled via a feature flag.